rkuma183/wilsonmar.github.io/_posts/2016-05-01-api-management-amazon.md

 * Cache API responses via Amazon CloudFront for faster response times

-Each "resource", such as "api.mysite.com/questions" is a single microservice within a system.
+Each "resource" is a single microservice within a system, with a URL such as "https://api.mysite.com/questions".

-Each "method" is the combination of a resource path and an HTTP verb such as GET, POST, DELETE, etc.
+Each "method" is the combination of a resource path and an HTTP verb such as GET, POST, DELETE, etc. in the HTTP header.

 ## Create Lambda function #